costoffreedom/costoffreedom-book/book/opening:freedom/free-culture-in-an-expensive-world.md

 commons in all of its forms - digital, social, economic, environmental
 - before the cost of freedom becomes too high to bear.</p>

+[^1]: I am from the United States.
+This essay is written from that limited perspective, and may not apply to other countries and cultures.

 > Shauna Gordon-McKeon is a U.S. writer, independent researcher and developer.
 She focuses on open technologies and communities.

-community [^1]: I am from the United States.
-This essay is written from that limited perspective, and may not apply to other countries and cultures.